 Every dog owner looks forward to summer walks and sunny days in the garden.
-It’s easy to underestimate how quickly dogs can overheat though.
-Read on for tips to help your dog to stay comfortable, cool, and safe when the mercury rises.
+It’s easy to underestimate how quickly dogs can overheat though!
+Here’s how to keep your dog cool in the summer heat.

 - Why Hot Weather Can Be Dangerous for Dogs

 - 9 Ways to Keep Your Dog Cool During Summer Heat

 - 1. Keep Dog in a Cool Environment

 - 2. Always Provide Access to Clean and Cool Drinking Water

 - 3. Keep Cool Air Circulating

 - 5. Walk During the Coolest Parts of the Day